Loxapine

-Loxapine, sold under the brand names Loxitane and Adasuve (inhalation only) among others, is a tricyclic antipsychotic medication used primarily in the treatment of schizophrenia.
-The medicine is a member of the dibenzoxazepine class and structurally very similar to clozapine.
+Loxapine, sold under the brand names Loxitane and Adasuve (inhalation only) among others, is a tricyclic antipsychotic medication used primarily in the treatment of schizophrenia and bipolar disorder.
+It is a member of the dibenzoxazepine class and structurally very similar to clozapine.
 Several researchers have argued that loxapine, initially classified as a typical antipsychotic, behaves as an atypical antipsychotic.

 Loxapine may be metabolized by N-demethylation to amoxapine, a tricyclic antidepressant.